Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-The median time to disposition (half-life) for applications examined by CALDERON SANTIAGO, ALVARO RAFAEL is 32 months.
-This places the examiner in the 31% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by CALDERON SANTIAGO, ALVARO RAFAEL is 42 months.
+This places the examiner in the 18% percentile for prosecution speed.
+Applications take longer to reach final disposition with this examiner compared to most others.

-Conducting an examiner interview provides a +39.4% benefit to allowance rate for applications examined by CALDERON SANTIAGO, ALVARO RAFAEL.
-This interview benefit is in the 89% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +14.9% benefit to allowance rate for applications examined by CALDERON SANTIAGO, ALVARO RAFAEL.
+This interview benefit is in the 54% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: